Ascending aortic aneurysms are the most common subtype of thoracic aortic aneurysms and may be true or false injuries.

 - descending aorta

-MRI may be preferred over CT for long-term follow-up, especially in younger patients in view of minimising radiation exposure.
+MRI may be preferred over CT for long-term follow-up, especially in younger patients in view of minimizing radiation exposure.

 Treatment and prognosis

-As with other aortic aneurysms, increasing size results in an increasing risk of rupture with the risk of rupture of ~7% per year in patients with an aneurysm >6.0 cm 5.
+As with other aortic aneurysms, increasing size results in an increased risk of rupture with the risk of rupture of ~7% per year in patients with an aneurysm >6.0 cm 5.

 Treatment is advocated in patients with an aneurysm >5.0 cm or 5.5 cm in diameter or increasing at >0.5 cm per year.
 Smaller ascending aortic dilatation (>4.5 cm) is accepted in patients undergoing aortic valve replacement 4.

 - 1. Agarwal P, Chughtai A, Matzinger F et-al. Multidetector CT of Thoracic Aortic Aneurysms1.
 Radiographics.
 2009;29 (2): 537-552.
 Radiographics (full text) - doi:10.1148/rg.292075080

 - 2. Bonnichsen CR, Sundt TM, Anavekar NS et-al. Aneurysms of the ascending aorta and arch: the role of imaging in diagnosis and surgical management.
 Expert Rev Cardiovasc Ther.
 2011;9 (1): 45-61. doi:10.1586/erc.10.168 - Pubmed citation

 - 3. Isselbacher EM.
 Thoracic and abdominal aortic aneurysms.
 Circulation.
 2005;111 (6): 816-28.
 Circulation (full text) - doi:10.1161/01.CIR.0000154569.08857.7A - Pubmed citation